adobe/project-helix.io/README.md

 Clone current repo and simply run `hlx up`.

-If you want to see content from remote repository, run `git submodule init`.
+If you want to see content from remote repository, run `git submodule init`